-Required to have or successfully complete within 90 days of receiving computer access, all training associated with assigned data systems such as SFS, GFEBS and the Statewide Learning Management System (SLMS) and/or other computer training as related to duty assignments.
-Should related regulations, procedures and requirements change, additional training and/or certifications may be required.
+Required to have or successfully complete within 90 days of receiving computer access, all SFS, SLMS and other computer training as related to position duties.

-At all times, the employee MUST maintain minimum standards in accordance with current, and as amended, agency, statutory and NGB requirements and directives; failure to do so will subject the individual to disciplinary action, including possible termination.
+At all times, the employee MUST maintain minimum standards in accordance with current agency requirements and directives noted above; failure to do so will subject the individual to disciplinary action, including possible termination.

 NOTE: Position standards illustrate the nature, extent and scope of duties and responsibilities of the position described.
 Standards cannot and do not include all of the work that might be appropriately performed by the incumbent.
 The minimum qualifications above are those which were required for appointment at the time the Position Standards were written.
-Please contact State Human Resources Management for any further information regarding the position requirements.
+Please contact State Human Resources Directorate for current information on minimum requirements for appointment.
+Please contact State Human Resources Directorate for any further information regarding the position requirements.

 Duties Description This position is not in the Classified Service of New York State, but is covered under New York State Military Law.
 If selected, current Civil Service employees will lose their seniority within the Classified Service, thereby exempting them from applying for promotional exams within Civil Service.